fieldmapp/OpenCore/README.md

 The DataLayer implementation addresses the issue of offering a generic interface for **API connections** and provides a **caching interface** to support an offline-first approach.

-Data layer implementation according to this [App-Architecture](https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/) which is a customized extension off [clean architecture by uncle bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Data layer implementation according to this [App-Architecture](https://codewithandrea.com/articles/flutter-app-architecture-riverpod-introduction/) which is a customized extension off [clean architecture by uncle bob](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), inspired by the [Riverpod-Architecture](https://codewithandrea.com/articles/flutter-project-structure/) by Andre Bizzotto.

 ![Data layer sketch](screenshots/data_layer.png)